About this Install Guide

 Feel free to seek out additional SSH tutorials or add more information to this page.

-Decide if the SSH daemon is already running
+How do I decide if the SSH daemon is already running?

 For SSH to work, the SSH daemon must be running on the remote machine.
 Many Linux distributions install and run the SSH daemon automatically.